 Washington puts no limits on how much you can recover from a medical malpractice lawsuit.
 The state did cap damages in 1988, but it was quickly ruled unconstitutional by the Washington Supreme Court.

-Consider how much you think you should receive based on medical bills and any other expenses related to your child’s condition.
+Consult with your attorney on medical bills and any other expenses related to your child’s condition.
 Damages include past, current, and future expenses.

 Filing the Lawsuit – Mediation

 Your lawyer will file the lawsuit on your behalf, submitting a complaint that details the allegations you’re making and naming the defendants.
 The state requires that your next step is to participate in mediation.
 The purpose of mediation is to prevent trials, which are lengthy and costly.

 Your lawyer will negotiate on your behalf and try to get a fair settlement amount.
 It’s beneficial to both sides to avoid a trial.